The mainstay of EB care is daily, meticulous skin and wound care.

 Application: Stretch retention dressings slightly and gently roll over primary or secondary dressings to secure them in place.

-Here are some retention dressings MPCS can provide:
+Here are some retention dressings AHPCS can provide:

 Specialty absorbent dressings are made up of dry dressings with highly absorbent fiber layers.